 Get Started

-Welcome to the Get Started guide for the Bangla Programming Language (BNL).
+Welcome to the Get Started guide for the Bangla Programming Language (Bnlang).
+This page walks you through installing Bnlang, running your first program, and getting a feel for the toolchain.

 Introduction

-• 🌐 Multilingual — write code in Bangla, English, or Banglish.
+• 🌐 Dual-language — write code in Bangla or English; the parser treats both the same.

-• 📚 Educational — built for students learning Computer Science in their native language.
+• 📚 Educational — built so students can pick up programming concepts in their native language.

 Installation